When you have cancer, a good diet plays a critical role in your survivor journey.

 The best diet for you will depend on a number of factors.
 Those include the location of the cancer you’re fighting, your treatments and the side effects you experience.

 But certain elements of a good diet are constant.

-During cancer treatment, you should focus on maintaining your weight and managing your symptoms.
+During cancer treatment, you should focus on maintaining your weight, staying hydrated and managing your symptoms.